kataria06/OLA-DATA-ANALYSIS/README.md

-This is a powerbi end-to-end data analytics project
+This is an end-to-end data analytics project using - Postgresql
+Python
+Excel
+Powerbi